 I was doing some research and I was stunned to read a yoga teacher writing that yoga may contribute to people needing hip replacements.
 I even heard that because Lady Gaga did yoga she had to have a hip replacement!
 Not considering all the other things she did on stage that may have been a greater cause for her condition.
 Now my professional conclusion is: SHIT HAPPENS!

 I am in my early 60’s and I have always been active.
-Yoga has been my main love and has always balanced all that I did (hiking, biking swimming).
+Yoga has been my main love and has balanced everything else that I did (hiking, biking swimming).
 Yoga has saved me, healed me on all levels.
-If I have been forewarned that either forward bends, backbends, or twists might become the contributing cause to my present situation, do I wish I never did it?
+If I had been forewarned that either forward bends, backbends, or twists might become the contributing cause to my present situation, do I wish I never did it?
 The answer would be “No!”
-Would I have changes how I practiced?
+Would I have changed how I practiced?
 “No!”

 Shit Happens and we have bodies.
 We age regardless of what we do, what we eat, or how we think.
 If we are vegetarian, paleo or vegan, whichever is the latest politically correct food trend on the calendar, something will get us in the end.

 Our generation is steeped in its own arrogance.
 It is humility and humbleness that overwhelms me knowing that we may not be the ones who control the weather, or what could happen to us in our smallness while on this earth.